paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 **(h) Development and maintenance of national, scenic or historic, trails; cooperation with States over portions located outside of federally administered areas; cooperative agreements; participation of volunteers; reservation of right-of-way for trails in conveyances by Secretary of the Interior**

 (1) The Secretary charged with the administration of a national recreation, national scenic, or national historic trail shall provide for the development and maintenance of such trails within federally administered areas and shall cooperate with and encourage the States to operate, develop, and maintain portions of such trails which are located outside the boundaries of federally administered areas.
 When deemed to be in the public interest, such Secretary may enter written cooperative agreements with the States or their political subdivisions, landowners, private organizations, or individuals to operate, develop, and maintain any portion of such a trail either within or outside a federally administered area.
-Such agreements may include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of such trails, provisions providing volunteer in the park or volunteer in the forest status (in accordance with the Volunteers in the Parks Act of 1969 [[16 U.S.C.
-18g](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-18g) et seq.] and the Volunteers in the Forests Act of 1972 [[16 U.S.C.
+Such agreements may include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of such trails, provisions providing volunteer in the park or volunteer in the forest status (in accordance with [section 102301 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section102301&num=0&edition=prelim) and the Volunteers in the Forests Act of 1972 [[16 U.S.C.
 558a](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) et seq.]) to individuals, private organizations, or landowners participating in such activities, or provisions of both types.
 The appropriate Secretary shall also initiate consultations with affected States and their political subdivisions to encourage—

   (A) the development and implementation by such entities of appropriate measures to protect private landowners from trespass resulting from trail use and from unreasonable personal liability and property damage caused by trail use, and